maxjivi05/GameNative-Performance/README.md

 - **Error Resilience:** Added extensive try-catch wrapping around native performance calls to ensure the app remains stable on all Android versions.

 ## How to Use
-1. Download the latest release from the [Actions](https://github.com/maxjivi05/GameNative-Performance/actions) or Releases tab.
+1. Download the latest release from the Releases.
 2. Install the APK on your Android device.
-3. Configure your container in **Edit Container -> Graphics** to enable performance toggles.
+3. Configure your container in **Settings -> Graphics** to enable performance toggles and select Driver.
 4. Access internal files via **Settings -> Debug -> Embedded File Access**.

 ## Support